Real MXN (MXNE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Real MXN Historical Price

-According to the latest data gathered on Real MXN live price page, the current price of Real MXN is 0.04869812USD.
-The circulating supply of Real MXN(MXNE) is 1.43M MXNE , giving it a market capitalization of $69.64K.
+According to the latest data gathered on Real MXN live price page, the current price of Real MXN is 0.04842447USD.
+The circulating supply of Real MXN(MXNE) is 1.43M MXNE , giving it a market capitalization of $69.17K.

 How Does Real MXN (MXNE) Price Prediction Module Work?